 All partnerships (regular and limited) have at least one general partner.
 In a regular partnership, all the partners are referred to as general partners.
 You see this frequently in the professional arrangements such as law firms, accounting practices, medical arrangements, and engineering firms.
 Every partner is considered a general partner.
 The partnership agreement is usually structured to set the control elements of the relationship between the partners by granting voting and financial restrictions.

 In some partnerships, the relationships may have levels, such as associate partners, general partners and senior partners.
 Each of these subgroups is assigned voting rights and financial rights in the partnership relationship.
 Even though this relationship exists, the one single most important characteristic is the fact that every partner has some level of financial obligation in case of failure.
 The following illustrates this importance of this financial obligation:

 The partnership agreement spells out the financial obligations each partner has to the partnership.

 The most important right held by the general partner is the right to vote.
 Most often this right mirrors their respective percentage of ownership based on their capital account.
-So those partners with more capital in the equity section of the balance sheet had more control over the operation of the partnership.
-This control was exercised via the election of the managing team.
+Partners with more capital in the equity section of the balance sheet have more control over the operation of the partnership.
+This control is exercised via the election of the managing team.
 The management team is referred to as the managing partner(s).